department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/discovery/engineering/README.md

   - What is our source of truth for health data?
   - Where is the profile information coming from?
 - Forms
-  - Can we pull in data from an external API in a form?
+  - Can we pull in data from an external API in a form and use it to pre fill data?
   - Can we create something to make the question text be set not in code?
   - How can we control the forms?
 - Verify results